TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

 We may also contract with other companies who use cookies or other online tools such as pixel tags to measure the performance of a marketing effort on our behalf.
 We prohibit these companies from using this information for their own marketing purposes or from sharing this information with anyone other than L.L.Bean.

+We also contract with third party advertising companies to serve ads on our behalf across the Internet.
+To do this, they will collect anonymous information about your visits to our Web site and your interaction with our products and services.
+They may also use information about your visits to this and other Web sites to target advertisements.
+These targeted advertisements may appear on other sites that you visit.
+This anonymous information is collected through the use of a cookie or pixel tag – industry standard technology used by most major Web sites.
+No personally identifiable information is collected in this process.
+To opt-out of this type of messaging, please click here .

  return to top

 **How We Use Email**
 When you provide us your email address, we will email you as necessary to process your order, respond to a request or provide customer service.
 For example, after you place an order at llbean.com, you will receive an email confirmation and, in most cases, an email with package tracking information.
 Recipients of our email gift cards will receive an email notifying them of the gift and instructing them how to redeem it.

-We may also send promotional email about products, special offers, services or events that we believe may be of interest to you.
-It is our intent to send promotional emails only to those persons who wish to receive them.
+We may also send promotional emails about products, special offers, services or events we believe may be of interest to you.
+It is our intent to send promotional emails only to those who wish to receive them.
 We provide instructions on how to unsubscribe in each email and within the My Account section of llbean.com.

  return to top